No results for ""

 Here is an an example of the start method:

 If your application was already taking advantage of the startCompleteWhenFlagsReceived method to determine when flags are received for the configured user, the static start method also supports the startWaitSeconds and completion parameters that follow the same behavior that startCompleteWhenFlagReceived had.
-More information on the behavior of start is available in the getting started section of the main iOS SDK reference.
+More information on the behavior of start is available in the Get started section of the main iOS SDK reference.

 Reconfiguring the SDK